 How often can I whiten my teeth?

 We recommend that you do not bleach your teeth more than once a year.
-This is because if you bleach too often, teeth can become dehydrated and the enamel surface may crack at a later stage.
-You may even see the crack lines appearing on the tooth surface and also gum related problem.
+Because if you bleach too often, teeth can become dehydrated and the enamel surface may crack at a later stage.
+You may even see the crack lines appearing on the tooth surface.
+Also, gum related problems may occur.

 At what age can I start to whiten my teeth?